Narcolepsy: Symptoms, Causes, & Treatment

 • Ask your doctor to help you find a qualified counselor or therapist.

 Narcolepsy is a chronic (lifelong) condition.
-While it's not life threatening, it can be disruptive to your daily life.
+Although it's not life-threatening, it can disrupt your daily life.
 You may not be able to do certain things, such as swimming or driving, because they could be dangerous for you.

 Can narcolepsy be cured?

-While there's no cure for narcolepsy, most people see improvements with treatment.
+There's no cure for narcolepsy, but most people see improvements with treatment.

 What to expect with narcolepsy